gem5/gem5/CONTRIBUTING.md

 change may be submitted directly to the staging branch.
 All other submissions to gem5 will continue to be made to the develop branch.
 Patches submitted into the staging branch do not need to be re-added to the develop branch.
+5. Once the staging branch has been deemed ready for release, the [release procedures](https://www.gem5.org/documentation/general_docs/development/release_procedures/) will be carried out.
-5. Once signed off by members of the PMC the staging branch shall be merged into the stable and develop branch.
-The staging branch will then be deleted.
+This will end with the staging branch being merged into the stable branch.
 6. The stable branch shall be tagged with the correct version number for that release. gem5 conforms to a "v{YY}.{MAJOR}.{MINOR}.{HOTFIX}" versioning system.
 E.g., the first major release of 2022 will be "v22.0.0.0", followed by